A Memorial Day Tradition of Honoring Our Fallen

 SUBMITTING YOUR HERO

-I am a family member of the fallen with a loved one buried at Arlington or one of the other participating National Cemeteries.
-Does it cost anything for my loved one to be visited and have a Flags of Valor coin placed?
+I am a family member of the fallen with a loved one interred at a participating national cemetery.
+Does it cost anything for my loved one to be visited and have a token placed?

 There is no cost to submit your loved one for a visit.
-It is our honor to visit them on Memorial Day weekend.
+It is our honor to pay tribute to them on Memorial Day weekend.

 Can you visit my loved one at my local National Cemetery?